15 Fascinating Cultural Differences Around The World

 13. Pucker Up Your Lips in Nicaragua 🇳🇮

-In Nicaragua pointing with fingers is not done, instead people use their lips for this job.
+Pointing with fingers is not done, instead people use their lips for this job.

 They pucker their lips and gesture in a certain direction, usually to point out something happening nearby.